How to play poker

 Part 10: Tilt Avoidance

 Turns out the question of how a good, winning player goes busto has another answer.
 Tilt is the ugly beast that can take your bankroll and light it on fire.
-If you read online poker forums, you have probably read posts from people who have turned winning sessions into disaster by getting tilted.
+If you read online forums, you have probably read posts from people who have turned winning sessions into disaster by getting tilted.
 Tilt often occurs when a player is not properly rolled for a game.
-And watch out for reverse tilt – the biggest losing sessions often follow winning sessions when you feel as though you are an untouchable poker god.
+And watch out for reverse tilt – the biggest losing sessions often follow winning sessions when you feel as though you are an untouchable god.
 Quick poker tip: don’t play drunk.

 Knowing how to play poker is not enough.
 You need to learn how to master your own mind and emotions.